Gemma Ward: Acting

 Ward has long aspired to pursue acting, and drama is a passion that she has held since she was a child.
 She starred alongside Toni Collette and Rhys Wakefield in Australian director Elissa Down's film The Black Balloon as the girlfriend of a boy whose brother has autism.
 The Black Balloon had its world premiere at the 58th Berlin International Film Festival in Germany in February 2008, where it received a Crystal Bear as the best feature-length film in the Generation 14plus category.
 She was also cast opposite Liv Tyler in the suspense thriller The Strangers as one of the three masked intruders, "Dollface".
 In the summer of 2009, she took classes at the Stella Adler Studio of Acting in New York.

 After three years out of the spotlight, Ward made her international stage debut on 22 March 2011 for the Perth Theatre Company's production of The Ugly One.
 The play centres on the modern obsession with physical beauty and the need to resort to plastic surgery.
 Her star power brought the PTC publicity and boosted ticket sales.
-Perth Now's Maria Noakes gave Ward positive reviews for her performance.
+PerthNows Maria Noakes gave Ward positive reviews for her performance.

 MTV Networks' NextMovie.com named her one of the 'Breakout Stars to Watch for in 2011'.
 In the summer of 2011, Ward played Tamara, an antagonistic mermaid, in Pirates of the Caribbean: On Stranger Tides, opposite Johnny Depp.